Hurricane Carla: Elsewhere

-In Cuba, broadcasts reported severe flooding near Pinar del Río, and in Los Colomas and Punta de Cartas.
-Offshore Honduras on Swan Island, a rainfall amount of 3.89 in was reported along with wind gusts up to 60 mph.
 The remnants of Carla brought tropical storm force winds to some areas of Canada.
 In Ontario, gusty winds caused power outages in the Clarkson–Port Credit area.
-Electrical services were are disrupted in New Brunswick, due to winds up to 80 mph in Saint John.
-Winds of 57 mph lashed Halifax in Nova Scotia, thus the Halifax Public Gardens closed for threat of falling trees and branches.
+Winds up to 80 mph disrupted electrical service in Saint John, New Brunswick.
+Winds of 57 mph lashed Halifax in Nova Scotia and the Halifax Public Gardens closed for threat of falling trees and branches.

+Tornado Outbreak

+Carla and its remnants caused a significant tornado outbreak, spawning at least 21 tornadoes in Alabama, Louisiana, Arkansas, Texas, and Michigan.
+The outbreak featured 14 significant tornadoes, including an F4, one of only two violent tornadoes to be spawned by a tropical cyclone.